TouchDesigner/TouchEngine-UE-Samples/Content/README.md

 In this example, dat_sortedDescScore is being used to display text in Unreal Engine, where the list is ordered with the player with the best score at the top.

 ### .tox file
 A simple scoring system relying on a mostly DAT network and Parameter Execute callbacks.
-Each time the pulse parameter Execute is pressed, the python script will fetch the current parameters at the COMP level to dstribute or substract points.
+Each time the pulse parameter Execute is pressed, the python script will fetch the current parameters at the COMP level to distribute or subtract points.
 The final DAT dat_sortedDescScore is outputting the leaderboard with the best player at the top.

 ### Blueprint, UE dataflow and specifics